 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-The program code for Digital Business Minor is DIGBUS-MN.
+The plan code for Digital Business Minor is DIGBUS-MN.

 This course gives students both a conceptual and hands-on understanding of the launching of web businesses.
 Students will study the full process of web business creation, including domain name registration, frameworks for application creation, hosting of web applications and search engine optimization.
 Students will apply their knowledge by designing and building a business website that can actually make money.
 Lecture 3 (Fall, Spring).